Cover Up (part 1)

 detail from “Pocketful of Posies”

 People inquire about wool felt all the time, so I’ll address that right away.
-The cottage industry that made the plant dyed felt I used in the illustrations for Pocketful of Posies and My Bed no longer dyes felt.
+Even though, the cottage industry that produced the plant dyed felt I used in the illustrations for Pocketful of Posies and My Bed no longer dyes felt, there is a plethora of sources available for wool felt.

 Pocketful of posies